stephenrdoyle/cercopithifilaria_johnstoni/03_code/cercopithifilaria_johnstoni.workbook.md

 ### Raw reads
-- raw reads were checked using FastQC and MultiQC before analysis
+- raw reads were checked using FastQC before analysis
-- this was done at LTU years back, and I don't have the data anymore, but would be easy to regenerate
+- this was done at LTU years back (2015?), and I don't have the analysis anymore, but would be easy to regenerate
 - it was clear from this data the drop in sequencing quality beyond 150-200 bp of the long MiSeq reads.
-While this is acceptible for some applications, it turned out not to be from the initial assemblies produced.
+While this is acceptable for some applications, it turned out not to be for assembly from the initial assemblies produced.
 Hence, the reads were trimmed quite hard as described below.

 ### Trimming